department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 Sign in to your account and click the “Dependents” link under the “My Profile” section.

-If you see your dependents listed there, you should be receiving compensation for them.
-If they’re not listed, you can apply to add them. <br>
+If you see your dependents listed there, you should be eligible for additional compensation for them.
+If they’re not listed, you should file a claim for the additional benefit. <br>
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/homepage).
 </div>
 </li>